Vue pre-rendering with Vite: static SEO meta tags without SSR

 Pre-rendering is the simpler option.
 It doesn't require any changes to your app's architecture, and it adds zero runtime cost — your production server just serves static files.
 No Node.js runtime, no server-side rendering on each request.
 It generates static HTML files at build time for the Vite routes you specify, including route-specific SEO meta tags.

-If you're looking for a Vite plugin for static SEO meta tags in a SPA — static HTML, prerendered routes, page titles, descriptions, Open Graph tags, and canonical URLs — this is the setup.
+If you're looking for Vue prerendering, vite-plugin-prerender, or a Vite plugin for static SEO meta tags in a SPA — static HTML, prerendered routes, page titles, descriptions, Open Graph tags, and canonical URLs — this is the setup.
 The important part is not only rendering the visible route content.
 Google and social crawlers also need the head tags to be present in the generated HTML before JavaScript runs.

 Stacknaut uses this for articles, docs, comparison pages, tools, and pricing.
 If you want the finished version instead of wiring it yourself, see the full Stacknaut TypeScript setup and deployment docs.